-You should also take the time to consider what your family will actually eat, what’s in season, and what day of the week your grocer creates sale prices.
+You should also take the time to consider what your kids will actually eat, what’s in season, and what day of the week your grocer creates sale prices.
 Often you can find meat or produce drastically marked down on a specific day of the week because it’s nearing the end of its shelf-life.
 This doesn’t mean it’s bad, but just that it’s nearing the time in which it can still be sold.

 It’s especially important to keep an eye out for great deals on meat, because that can be frozen and used at a later date, and still picked up for half the cost of what it was just one day before.